Share to: share facebook share twitter share wa share telegram print page

 During his tenure as president of the University of South Carolina, John Palms articulated a "Cathedrals of Excellence" budgeting philosophy.
 Palms advocated the money from fundraising be channeled into the school's best programs, rather than spread the funds evenly.[42]
 The strategy would pay off in the long term when these programs became nationally prominent, making a name for the University of South Carolina and attracting grant money.[43]
 His primary goal was for the university to be admitted to the Association of American Universities – an association of the leading 62 research universities in the United States and Canada.[42]

-Completed in May 2000, the Science Research Center is home to the Department of Chemistry and Biochemistry
+Completed in May 2000, the Science Research Center is home to the Department of Chemistry and Biochemistry.

 Former President Andrew Sorensen raised even larger sums for research, including a $300 million grant for colorectal cancer.
 In the spirit of Palms' budget, the board of directors moved to transform university land on Assembly Street into an "innovation district" called Innovista that will develop four areas: biomedicine, nanotechnology, environmental science and alternative fuels.